All One

 All One is a 2023 studio album by saxophonist and composer Ben Wendel.
 The album, released under the Edition label, features various artists on each track, including Bill Frisell, Cécile McLorin Salvant, Terence Blanchard, José James, Elena Pinderhughes, and Tigran Hamasyan.
 It was nominated for Best Contemporary Instrumental Album at the 66th Grammy Awards.

+Reception

+Jerome Wilson, writing for All About Jazz, said about the album, "Wendel has shown his ability as a player before but the concept and arranging of this ambitious project is new territory for him.
+He creates a lot of stimulating settings for his collaborators to work with and emerges with lovely and distinctive music."
+Josef Woodard of DownBeat magazine called it "a prime case of a highly technology-enabled project that also breathes and feels organic".